 Day 5: Merzouga – Todra Gorges – Dadès Gorges – Roses Valley – Ouarzazate

 Enjoy an early start to witness a spectacular Sahara sunrise, from the top of a high dune close to the camp.
-Afterwards, you’ll return by camel to Merzouga to shower and breakfast before leaving the desert to head northwest, with a short break in the Oasis town of Tinejdad, known as one of the gates of the ‘road of 1000 kasbahs’, before reaching the breathtaking Todra Gorges.
+Afterwards, you’ll return to Merzouga or Hassilabied to shower and breakfast before leaving the desert to head northwest, with a short break in the Oasis town of Tinejdad, known as one of the gates of the ‘road of 1000 kasbahs’, before reaching the breathtaking Todra Gorges.
 Here, the Todra and Dadès rivers have carved out steep canyons with sides up to 400 metres high.
 Before or after lunch here, you’ll be able walk through the gorges and enjoy their incredible beauty.

 In the afternoon, you’ll continue towards the Dadès Valley or Valley of One Thousand Kasbahs, where small kasbahs are scattered across the river plain.
 In the upper reaches on the way to nearby Boumalne Dadès (alt.
 1,500m), you’ll see curious vertical rock formations called the Monkey Fingers or Toes.